 5. Focus on your own style, and don’t go for trends that will come and go.
 When you’re confident about your style, you’re less tempted to get into a habit of shopping all the time, buying into fast fashion, and spending money on cheap items that you throw away after one season.

-6. Check out fairtrade label Peopletree, where the profits are fairly shared with those that make the garments.
+6. Check out one of the original fairtrade labels Peopletree, where the profits are fairly shared with those that make the garments.
 They have more on offer than you may realise, and are usually in great quality natural fibres.

-Working with me would show you how to work your wardrobe so that it better serves your needs.
-You’ll make fewer mistakes.
-If you’re unclear about your style, I can help you understand it so you focus your purchases.
-That’s being Eco-friendly.
+And of course, working with personal stylist would show you how to work your wardrobe so that it better serves your needs.
+You’ll make fewer mistakes, and stop the wasteful buying of things you don’t need!